-Assess the risk of abuse prior to prescribing and monitor for signs of abuse and dependence while on therapy.
+Assess the risk of abuse prior to prescribing, and monitor for signs of abuse and dependence while on therapy.
 Maintain careful prescription records, educate patients about abuse, monitor for signs of abuse and overdose, and periodically re-evaluate the need for Anfetamina use.

-- Use dry hands to open the blister.
+The patient or caregiver should use dry hands to open the blister.

-Switching from Other Anfetamina Products
+Switching From Other Anfetamina Products

-Dosage Modifications due to Drug Interactions
+Dosage Modifications Due To Drug Interactions

 Agents that alter urinary pH can impact urinary excretion and alter blood levels of Anfetamina.
 Acidifying agents (e.g., ascorbic acid) decrease blood levels, while alkalinizing agents (e.g., sodium bicarbonate) increase blood levels.
 Adjust Anfetamina dosage accordingly.